wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-modern-device-app/includes/2-readiness-assessment-tools.md

 ![Upgrade readiness tool](../media/inventory1-50.png)

 Once Upgrade Readiness is running, you can then enroll any Internet-connected Windows 7 SP1 or newer device via Group Policy settings to start collecting diagnostic data.
 The tool’s visual workflow guides you from pilot to production deployment.
-If you wish, you can export data to software deployment tools such as System Center Configuration Manager to target PCs directly and build device collections as they become ready for deployment.
+If you wish, you can export data to software deployment tools such as Configuration Manager to target PCs directly and build device collections as they become ready for deployment.

 > [!NOTE]
 > To set up Window Analytics Upgrade Readiness you’ll first need to set up an Azure Active Directory subscription, including an Azure Log Analytics workspace.